COMMON TYPES OF NEURO DISEASES - PART 6 - DISEASES CAUSED BY MALNUTRITION

 Neuropathy by Nutrient Deficiency

-- Cobalamin (Vitamin B12) deficiency commonly results in many neurologic conditions such as myeloneuropathy or subacute combined degeneration.
+- Cobalamin (Vitamin B12) deficiency commonly results in many neurological conditions such as myeloneuropathy or subacute combined degeneration.
 It is required for myelin sheath formation and severe deficiency can result in demyelination as well as eventual neurologic disability.
 Peripheral nerves are commonly affected, which results in peripheral pain, numbness, tingling and other neurological symptoms.
 The ocular nerve is also a common site that B12 deficiency affects, resulting in visual issues and eye movement problems.

 - Vitamin E deficiency is not very common, but may cause ataxia (loss of movement and coordination), lowered reflex responsiveness, bad posturing and reduced sensory perceptions.
 Muscle weakness and involuntary movements especially eye movements may be present.
 Degeneration and eventual loss of myelinated axons may result, leading to neurologic disabilities.
 It may take 5-10 years for vitamin E deficiency to manifest clinical symptoms as it is found abundantly in body fat.